 Yes, why not?
 If you are diabetic and starting your day with tea and biscuits, taking cornflakes for breakfast then why not?

 Remember, the diabetic diet focus on a simple principle- balancing the quantity and quality of total carbohydrate in a day.
 It is preferred to include more complex carbohydrates in the diet rather than the simple form.

-One or two handfuls of muri (20-30 g) along with a handful of sprouts (20-30 g), few nuts, fresh vegetables (cucumber/ onion/ tomato/ coriander/ mint, etc) can be considered as a healthy evening snack for most diabetic patients.
+One or two handfuls of muri (20-30 g) along with a handful of sprouts (20-30 g), a few nuts, fresh vegetables (cucumber/ onion/ tomato/ coriander/ mint, etc) can be considered a healthy evening snack for most diabetic patients.

-Can muri be helpful for weight loss?
+Can puffed rice be helpful for weight loss?

 Control over total calorie intake, quality, quantity, and distribution of foods are essential for a successful, healthy weight loss journey.

 No matter what food companies try to tell you, there is no food in nature that is specialized for weight loss.
 It all depends on how you are using the food to serve your purpose.